Deferare/IOS-KaKaoAPI-Examples/README.md

 # IOS-KaKaoAPI-Examples
-Emplement kakao login in the IOS environment.
+Using a variey of kakao api in the ios environment.